The-17/agentsecrets-website/src/content/docs/secrets/managing.md

 agentsecrets secrets delete KEY_NAME
 ```

-Removes the secret from the the cloud and your os keychain in the active environment only.
-This is permanent.
-To delete from all environments, switch and delete for each
+Deletes a secret from the active environment.
+The CLI removes the key from:
+- the remote API
+- your OS keychain (Keychain mode)
+- your `.env` file (Standard mode)

+When your active environment is `production`, you are prompted to confirm before the deletion proceeds.

 ### Usage
 ```bash
 agentsecrets secrets delete KEY
 ```

-The CLI deletes the key from the remote API, your OS keychain (Keychain mode), and your .env file (Standard mode).
-When your active environment is production, you are prompted to confirm before the deletion proceeds.

 > [NOTE]
 > This is permanent.
 To delete from all environments, switch and delete for each: